andrewthehan/docs/systemdesign/ddia/chapter02.md

   - Collection of properties (key-value pairs)
 - Can consider graph stores as consisting of two relational tables, one for vertices and one for edges
 - Important aspects:
-  - Any vertex can have an edge connecting it with any other edge (schema cannot restrict these)
+  - Any vertex can have an edge connecting it with any other vertex (schema cannot restrict these)
   - Given any vertex, you can efficiently find both its incoming and its outgoing edges, and thus traverse the graph
   - By using different labels for different kinds of relationships, you can store several different kinds of information in a single graph